Squeezed states and Symplectic transformations: Time evolution of squeezed states of simple harmonic oscillator

 The time evolution of the squeezed and displaced state may now be obtained using equations (19),(25) and (24).
 It is easily seen that the squeeze and displacement parameters of the time evolved state are given by

 These equations may be expressed in terms of the squeeze and displacement parameters at time $t=0$ in the form

 The squeezed and displaced states are displaced gaussians with complex exponents.
-The normalisation factor associated with these states and the overlap integrals appearing in equation (19) depend upon $t$ and may be readily evaluated.
-The normalised squeezed and displaced state may finally be given in the form
+The normalization factor associated with these states and the overlap integrals appearing in equation (19) depend upon $t$ and may be readily evaluated.
+The normalized squeezed and displaced state may finally be given in the form

 The squeezed vacuum state corresponds to choosing $D(0)=0$ and coherent states correspond to choosing $S(0)=1$ in the general expression given above.
 It may be shown that the probability distribution associated with $\Psi_{sd}(t)$ is given by